n8n-io/n8n-docs/docs/doc2/table-extraction/training-of-table-extraction.md

 ##### Training Mode:

-- Mapped columns are read only.
+- Only mapped columns are read.
 You are not be able to change the text manually.
 - Delete row button is not visible

 ![](/_images/te/Training Mode.png){ loading=lazy }